Summer Reading Program 2020

-Students enrolled in a college prep English class will be required to read one book over the summer.
-Students enrolled in an honors English class will be required to read two books over the summer.
+Students enrolled in a college prep English class will be required to read two books over the summer.
+Students enrolled in an honors English class will be required to read three books over the summer.

 What if I’m not sure how to annotate a book?

 The English Department put together this handy guide for you.
 Click here to view it.
 We’ve also included a list of common literary devices.
 These terms constitute the language of literature.
 When we talk about books, we use these words.

 Where do I get a copy of the book?

 The Summer Reading Program books will be included on the list of required textbooks for 2020-21.
 You can purchase any version of the book (print or electronic, used or new) from the seller of your choice.
 You can also find all of these titles in print, e-book and audio-book formats in Marian’s library or at your local public library.